 - Adults with a medical condition not specified in the Schedule but in whom prevention of pertussis is important, e.g. those with chronic respiratory/lung disease

 - pregnant women for each pregnancy (see box)

 - adults post-haematopoietic stem cell transplant (up to four additional doses)

-- From 1 July 2019, PHARMAC has extended eligibility to receive a funded Boostrix vaccination to include parents or primary caregivers of infants admitted to a Neonatal Intensive Care Unit or Specialist Care Baby Unit for more than 3 days and who had not been exposed to maternal whooping cough immunisation at least 14 days before birth.
+- From 1 July 2019, PHARMAC has extended eligibility to receive a funded Boostrix vaccination to include parents or primary caregivers of infants admitted to a Neonatal Intensive Care Unit or Specialist Care Baby Unit for more than 3 days and whose mother did not receive a maternal Tdap vaccination at least 14 days before the baby’s birth.

 Catch-up doses of Boostrix are funded for children and adolescents from 10 years to under 18 years of age who require catch-up immunisation against these diseases, including those who missed their 11 year old booster immunisation.

 Boostrix, may be used, and is funded, for children aged between 7-10 years instead of Infanrix-hexa (DTaP-IPV-HepB/Hib) or Infanrix-IPV (DTaP-IPV), when Hib, hepatitis B or polio protection is not required.
 Boostrix is not approved for use in a primary course or for children in the 7–10 years age group.
 However, no safety concerns are expected with off-label use.
 Vaccine choice will be determined by the antigens required and parental consent.

 No special considerations, store as per cold chain between 2°C to 8°C.